 Similar to its ever-changing 'Quantum Project' concept stores in Seoul, Gentle Monster frequently sheds its skin to bring a new and exciting experience to shoppers.
-To date, it has been a futuristic subway, a jungle of weird and wonderful creatures and more.
+In the past, it has been a futuristic subway, a mysterious jungle of weird and wonderful creatures and more.

 Oh, and the eyewear they sell is pretty amazing, too.

 Gentle Monster, 25 Lan Fong Road, Causeway Bay, Hong Kong, +852 2612 1968; gentlemonster.com

 Taking over three floors and more than 40,000 square feet of Hysan Place in Causeway Bay, Taiwanese bookstore chain Eslite has tens of thousands of titles to choose from—over a third of which are in English.
 There's also a dedicated and extremely diverse magazine section, as well as quirky lifestyle products.

 There's even a built-in Moleskine concession should you feel inspired to unleash the writer in you.

 Eslite, 8/F-10/F, Hysan Place, 500 Hennessy Road Causeway Bay, Hong Kong, +852 3419 6789; eslitecorp.com